frankshearar/Home/NuGet-Sign-Command.md

  **1.** Whats the best way to pass the certificate password to the sign command?
     Currently the spec only accepts a commandline switch with clear text password.
 But we can also support having an encrypted password stored in a nuget.config file.
+    _We will allow users to pass a clear text via commandline or prompt them to input it in secure string format during runtime._

  **2.** What kind of validation will we do before signing?
     We should spec out all the validations that will be done before signing.